-The proposed bill establishes a new MinnesotaCare Plan to enhance health coverage options for residents by mandating the commissioner of commerce to seek a section 1332 waiver and requiring the commissioner of human services to suspend the existing MinnesotaCare program.
+The proposed bill establishes a MinnesotaCare Plan designed to expand health coverage options for residents by mandating the commissioner of commerce to seek a section 1332 waiver and requiring the commissioner of human services to request the suspension of the existing MinnesotaCare program.
 It introduces new definitions and standards for the MinnesotaCare Plan, which must be certified as a qualified health plan.
 Health carriers are obligated to offer this plan in every county where they provide qualified health plans, ensuring it is clearly labeled and marketed similarly to other options.
-The bill also outlines minimum covered benefits, cost-sharing requirements, and premium structures based on enrollees' income levels, while specifying eligibility criteria for enrollment, including residency requirements and restrictions on access to other minimum essential coverage.
+The bill outlines minimum covered benefits, cost-sharing requirements, and premium structures based on enrollees' income levels, while also specifying eligibility criteria for enrollment, including residency requirements and restrictions on access to other minimum essential coverage.

 Statutes affected: